GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 - Place the eyes ½ inch to 2 inches below the soil surface, for herbaceous variety.
 In the case of trees, a variety digs the hole 2 feet by 1 foot.
 Place the graph about 5 inches below the ground level.
 For the Itoh variety, plant just below the soil surface, 1.5 inches for cooler zones and ½ inch for warmer zones.

 - Set the roots of the plant 2 inches below the soil surface.
 Also, take care that the eyes are facing top upward on top of a lump of soil inside the hole.
 Try not to plant too deep inside the soil.
 Otherwise, the flowers may not bloom as expected.

 - Then fill the hole with soil again and tamp it gently.
 Also, take care that the root is in the expected position.

 - Water the plant at the time of planting and in case of bare roots you can immerse them before planting for a couple of hours.

 Nurture and Prune the Peony Plants:

 - The first step for spring care is to clear away any debris or mulch around the peony shoots.
 They need to overcome the shortage of sunlight that happened during winter.

 - Maintain proper water drainage and air circulation to lessen any fungal infections.
-Peonies are mostly vulnerable to Botrytis blight that may lead to rotting of young plants.
+Peonies are most vulnerable to Botrytis blight which may lead to the rotting of young plants.
 It can even result in undeveloped buds and leaf spots.

 - It is best to keep away your pet animals from the young plants.
 They are generally very delicate and easy to break.